Chart Color Schemes

 Northgate has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Ten projects identified by AreaSearch are expected to impact the area significantly.
+Ten projects were identified by AreaSearch as potentially impacting the area's performance.
 These include Danby Lane - Nundah Village, Danby Lane, Cross River Rail - European Train Control System, and Residential Building 27-29 Dethridge Street.
-The following list details those projected to have the most relevance.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.